devchallenges-io/curriculum/3-javascript/1-javascript/3-js-condition.md

-# Mastering Conditional Statements in JavaScript: The Ultimate Tutorial
+# Mastering Conditional Statements in JavaScript: The Ultimate lesson

 ## Introduction